ashutoshmjain/gita/src/prologue.md

 In `Sanskrit`, "Invocation" means `Aavahan`.
-It is a ritual of intense meditation and sacrifice - to instantiate superior powers within oneself .
-On the surface it appears as if you are sending a "call to action" to everyone around you but internally you resolve to act yourself - alone.
-If came to that, you might bet everything on this cause.
-In Hindu tradition, deities are invoked before taking on uphill tasks - tasks  that seem humanly impossible.
-Based on the nature of task at hand, specific deities are invoked.
+It is a marathon ritual of intense meditation and sacrifice - to instantiate superior powers within oneself .
+On the surface it appears as if you are sending a "call to action" (for greater good) and you expect people's support as much as that from the Gods, but internally you resolve to act yourself - alone.
+If it came to that, you might even bet everything on this cause.
+In Hindu tradition, deities are invoked before taking on such uphill endeavours.
+Based on nature of task at hand, specific deities are invoked.
 For example, `Rama`, before crossing the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such uphill task.
 A narrative such detailed that it necessitated a new writing paradigm.
+The idea of "transcription and a writable language" [^transcription] was to `Mahabharata`, the way "terminals and coding " were to "Unix" [^c]

-This multi-generational shift, among many other things included ..
+That multi-generational shift, among many other things included ..
 - improvements in the language model (e.g. punctuation) to support scribing.
 - extension of calligraphic symbols to capture the true essence of spoken sounds.
 - development of writing tools such as palm leaves, ink, and pen.
 - triggering a self sustaining (and censor resistant) pay back model around scribing;
 - and the patience to write (and read) long meaningful text.

 But more importantly, finding a purpose to write -  a root narrative that would span ages without losing it's luster and relevance.
-The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way "terminals" were to "Unix" and "C" [^c].

 As described in the very first book of `Mahabharata` (`Adi Parva`), the sage writer `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish this pursuit.

 # `Aavahan`